proyecto26/RestClient/README.md

     { "Authorization", "Bearer JWT_token..." }
   },
-  Body = newPhoto, //Serialize object using JsonUtility by default BodyString = SerializeObject(newPhoto), // Use it instead of 'Body' to serialize objects to JSON string using other tools BodyRaw = CompressToRawData(newPhoto), // Use it instead of 'Body' to send raw data directly SimpleForm = new Dictionary<string, string> {}, //Content-Type: application/x-www-form-urlencoded FormSections = new List<IMultipartFormSection>() {}, //Content-Type: multipart/form-data DownloadHandler = new DownloadHandlerFile(destPah), //Download large files ContentType = "application/json", //JSON is used by default Retries = 3, //Number of retries
+  Body = newPhoto, //Serialize object using JsonUtility by default BodyString = SerializeObject(newPhoto), //Use it instead of 'Body' to serialize using other tools BodyRaw = CompressToRawData(newPhoto), //Use it instead of 'Body' to send raw data directly FormData = new WWWForm(), //Send files, etc with POST requests SimpleForm = new Dictionary<string, string> {}, //Content-Type: application/x-www-form-urlencoded FormSections = new List<IMultipartFormSection>() {}, //Content-Type: multipart/form-data CertificateHandler = new CustomCertificateHandler(), //Included in the source code of this library UploadHandler = new UploadHandlerRaw(bytes), //Send bytes directly if it's required DownloadHandler = new DownloadHandlerFile(destPah), //Download large files ContentType = "application/json", //JSON is used by default Retries = 3, //Number of retries